jayfang88/eventlite/README.md

 ## Events

-Users can look up events by event title using the search bar.
+Users can find and look up events by event title using the search bar.

 ![Search demo](app/assets/images/search-demo1.gif)